“Asset rich, but cash poor” – it is a problem that many face in retirement. But exactly what does it mean?

 Since the 1990s, house prices in the UK have increased massively, resulting in a situation where 67% of personal wealth is now tied into their residential property.
 A great problem to have, but what happens when you need to access this money?

-For many retirees, selling their home, downsizing, and releasing equity is significant part of their retirement strategy.
+For many retirees, selling their home, downsizing, and releasing equity is a significant part of their retirement strategy.
 However, sentimentality is a powerful force, and parting with the family home can often be too big a price to pay.

 One alternative is equity release or life-time mortgages, which allow people to stay in their homes and release capital whilst alive.
 In exchange, a company takes ownership over the home on death and sells it to repay the loan.
 However, equity release is rarely a good trade – sometimes paying as little as 60p for every £1 of equity – the price of keeping your home is not cheap.